 A Beautiful Warre Roof Protects From The Elements The Beecentic Hive is topped off with a beautiful Warre Roof built to shed the elements.
 This sloped roof design protects the hive from rain, wind, and snow while ensuring adequate insulation and ventilation.
 Designed to fit over the top quilt, you don’t need to worry about […]

 Simplify Your Beekeeping Practice With 8 Frame Medium Boxes Unlike conventional Langstroth hives, the Beecentric Hive uses eight-frame medium boxes for both brood and honey.
 No need to worry about purchasing separate boxes or two sizes of frames.
 The only difference between a brood box and honey super is what’s in them.
 This is especially helpful for […]

 A Step-By-Step Guide To Beekeeping In Edmonton If you’re thinking about keeping honeybees in Edmonton you’ve probably come across the City of Edmonton’s Urban Beekeeping page.
 If so, you’ve read about 4 steps, city guidelines, swarm plans, PID numbers, and provincial agriculturalists.
 And if you’re like me, you’re probably a little confused, overwhelmed, and still unclear about […]

-Beekeeping Tips I Wish I Had When I Started Keeping Bees When it comes to keeping honeybees there’s a lot of contradictory advice.
-There’s an old saying that if you ask 100 beekeepers a question you’ll get 101 answers.
+Beekeeping Tips I Wish I Had When I Started Keeping Bees When it comes to keeping honeybees, there’s a lot of contradictory advice.
+There’s an old saying that if you ask 100 beekeepers a question, you’ll get 101 answers.
 A longtime beekeeper even told me that honeybees could not survive off of honey – so […]